 Share your stories of success (and of challenge—it makes you human!) on social media platforms like Instagram and Facebook, which can help cultivate a network of interested supporters to follow your work.

-We love the way Charity: water expertly uses images on multiple platforms to tell the stories of their work.
+We love the way Charity: water expertly uses images across platforms to tell the stories of their work.

 We also love this photo from Habitat Humanity on Instagram.
 What a beautiful story it tells.